hitranonline/hapi/README.md

     3) Conventional Python structures (lists, tuples, and dictionaries) for representing spectroscopic data;
     4) Compatibility with a large set of third-party Python libraries to work with the data;
     5) Python implementation of the HT profile [2,3,4,5] which can be used in spectral simulations.
 This line shape can also be reduced to a number of conventional line profiles such as Gaussian (Doppler), Lorentzian, Voigt, Rautian, Speed-dependent Voigt and speed-dependent Rautian;
-    6) Python implementation of the total internal partition sums algorithm, TIPS-2011 [6] which is used in the calculation of the temperature dependence of HITRAN [7] transition intensities;
+    6) Python implementation of the total internal partition sums algorithm, TIPS-2017[6] which is used in the calculation of the temperature dependence of HITRAN[7] transition intensities.
+The older software TIPS-2011[8] is also available;
     7) High-resolution spectral simulation accounting for pressure, temperature and optical path length.
 The following spectral functions can be calculated:
         a) absorption coefficient
         b) absorption spectrum